rainydew/jsoncomparedeep/README.md

 # json_compare

 A library to compare any json string/bytes/json-like-objects.
+Version 1.18 is quickfix + enhancement version that fixes custom handlers cannot be passed recursively bug, and *float_fuzzy_digits* can be passed directly.
 Version 1.17 is an enhance version that supports custom handlers to handle outputs.
 Version 1.16 is a quickfix version that supports Python 3.8.